Hi, I’m Hoa Nguyen.

 GitHub: github.com/hnpl

-LinkedIn: www.linkedin.com/in/hnpl
+LinkedIn: linkedin.com/in/hnpl

 GoogleScholar: scholar.google.com/citations?user=g6KC_pUAAAAJ